Now you can link your payment accounts from different banks to one place

 Giving access to your payment account

-To access your payment accounts or initiate a payment via a Third Party service Provider’s webpage or mobile application, you will need to grant access rights to that service provider.
+To access your payment accounts or make payments via a Third Party service, you must grant them access rights.

 Authorizing long-term consent

-Adding your account to the Third Party Provider requires you to confirm a long-term Consent via SEB internet bank or Third Party Provider’s application – access rights to your payment account information up to 180 days.
+Adding your account to a Third Party Provider requires confirming long-term Consent via SEB internet bank or their app.
+This Consent grants access to your payment account information for up to 180 days.
+During this time, they can see your IBAN, name, balances, and transaction list without extra confirmation.

 Making payment via a Thrid Party Provider